-With Christmas approaching, shops are publicizing their best deals — but it’s easy to let it go to your head.
-Cybercriminals rely on this momentary weakness—and so do cybercriminals.
+With Christmas approaching, shops feverishly publicize their best deals.
+But you can’t let supposed bargains go to your head.
+Companies rely on this momentary weakness—and so do cybercriminals.

 1. Bait and Switch: Online and In-Store Variants

 To be in with a chance of winning, you need to enter a few personal details and fill out a survey.
-That should ring some alarm bells.
-Scammers could either collect that sensitive data, or be on a pay-per-click scheme.
+Scammers can use this to collect sensitive data or benefit from a pay-per-click scheme.

-Simply do not enter private details on a site you don’t trust.
+Never enter private details on sites you don’t trust.

-The “bait and switch” method can also be employed in a bricks-and-mortar store, but instead of gobbling up private information, they advertize a product that’s out of stock.
-More often than not, they console you by offering an inferior product; sometimes, however, they show you a more expensive item.
+Instead of collating private information, they advertise a product that’s out of stock.
+They then console you by offering an inferior product; sometimes, however, they show you a more expensive item.
 Either way, they used an unavailable product to tempt you into shopping there.

 2. Beware Cards Bearing “Gifts”

-Similarly, entering a lucky dip to win a loaded gift card from a major online shop or supermarket could potentially help buy the Christmas turkey and all the trimmings.
-What’s the worst that could happen?
-It certainly seems worth clicking on a link if a friend recommended it to you, right?
+Similarly, you might enter a lucky dip to win a loaded gift card from a major online shop or supermarket.
+If you’re lucky, it could help buy the Christmas turkey and all the trimmings.
+And it’s worth clicking on a link if a friend recommended it to you, right?

-In fact, Action Fraud, the UK’s fraud and cyber-crime center, warned of an international WhatsApp scam that purports to be from someone you know.
-Such messages promote gift card giveaways, generally as a campaign to coincide with new stores opening.
+But cybercriminals use services like WhatsApp to promote giveaways, generally as a supposed campaign to coincide with new stores opening.
 They then ask you to click on a link which requires some brief contact details.
 You won’t suspect anything because the message purports to be from a friend.

-They’ll promise free MacBooks, gift cards, and further discounts on Black Friday items.
-But once the message has reached enough people, the page or post is altered, perhaps to a different product they can get serious cash from through a pay-per-click scheme.
-The Better Business Bureau warns:
+Scammers promise free MacBooks, gift cards, and other Black Friday discounts.
+But once the message has reached enough profiles, the page or post changes, perhaps to a different product they can get serious cash from through a pay-per-click scheme.

-Don’t underestimate what information a scammer can obtain just through Facebook alone — and that data, even Personally Identifiable Information (PII) like your email address and date of birth, can easily be sold on the Dark Web.
+Creators could sell the page and the information it’s collected too.
+Even Personally Identifiable Information (PII) like your address and birthday, can easily be sold on the Dark Web.

 — spotting world (@spotting_world) November 21, 2016

-It wouldn’t be a great shock to get an email from a well-known firm informing you of a problem delivering a parcel following Black Friday and Cyber Monday.
-All you have to do is click on a link and arrange a good time.
+Following Black Friday and Cyber Monday, a well-known firm might email to tell you about a problem delivering a package.
+All you need to do is click on a link and arrange a good time.

 A variation of this is a fraudulent email informing you that a company couldn’t deliver a package you sent, so you need to rearrange delivery or pay extra.
-Alongside “remember postal dates”, you can add “don’t fall for phishing scams” to your festive To Do list.
+Spoof emails might include order confirmations, refunds, and reminders about what’s on your Amazon Wishlist.

 5. You Don’t Receive Purchases

-Scammers might insist you wait; a simple delaying tactic.
-Next go to the hosting site.
+Scammers might insist you wait; it’s a simple delaying tactic.
+Go to the hosting site.
 If it’s a third-party seller through Amazon, you need to talk to Amazon itself.
 The same goes for auction sites.

 Be understanding, but remember: by law, you should be offered a refund or replacement.